Insights

 This will have huge implications for wind farm profitability and ultimately the attraction of their use as an energy source now and in the future.

-This article was written by Brian Branney, Head of Engineering and Power Systems at ITPEnergised, and appeared in Energy Digital Magazine on 25 July 2022.
+This article was written by Brian Branney, Head of Engineering and Power Systems at ITPEnergised, and appeared in Energy Digital Magazine.
 Please contact Brian at brian.branney@itpenergised.com if you would like more information or help.